Every Girl Should Be Married

-Plot summary
+Plot

-Department store salesclerk Anabel Sims (Betsy Drake) is very enamoured with the idea of getting married.
-So when handsome pediatrician Dr. Madison Brown (Cary Grant) asks for her help in making a purchase, she decides that he is the one for her.
+Department store salesclerk Anabel Sims is very enamoured with the idea of getting married.
+So when handsome pediatrician Dr. Madison Brown asks for her help in making a purchase, she decides that he is the one for her.

 He is quite happy as a bachelor, but Anabel proves to be a very determined schemer.
 She learns all she can about him, everything from where he went to school to his favorite foods.
 Madison soon realizes her intentions and does his best to fend off the young woman.

 Anabel makes a reservation at a restaurant on a day when she knows that Madison habitually dines there.
-In an attempt to make him jealous, she pretends to be waiting for wealthy, three-times-married playboy Roger Sanford (Franchot Tone), who happens to be her employer and Madison's university classmate.
+In an attempt to make him jealous, she pretends to be waiting for wealthy, three-times-married playboy Roger Sanford, who happens to be her employer and Madison's university classmate.
 By chance, Roger shows up.
 Fortunately for her, Roger believes that she is using Madison as a ruse to get acquainted with him.
 However, the maneuver fails; Madison's feelings remain unchanged.

 Anabel comes up with more ingenious schemes, but they are all unsuccessful.
 However, Roger falls in love with her.
 He eventually asks her to marry him, but she only invites him to dinner at her home.
-When Anabel's best friend Julie (Diana Lynn) warns Madison, he begins to worry, knowing something of Roger's success with women.
+When Anabel's best friend Julie warns Madison, he begins to worry, knowing something of Roger's success with women.
 The doctor invites himself to the little soirée.
-While waiting for Anabel, they are unexpectedly joined by "Old Joe" (Eddie Albert), Anabel's longtime hometown beau, who announces that he and Anabel are finally going to get married.
+While waiting for Anabel, they are unexpectedly joined by "Old Joe", Anabel's longtime hometown beau, who announces that he and Anabel are finally going to get married.
 At first, Madison congratulates them, but after thinking about it, makes his own bid for her hand.
 Anabel leaves the decision up to Joe, who bows out, saying that he only wants her to be happy.
 After Joe leaves, Madison informs Anabel that her research on him was incomplete; he recognized "Joe's" voice as that of a radio performer he listens to frequently.
 Madison and Anabel are soon discussing their wedding plans with a clergyman.